 Mini AMLB Benchmark¶

 AutoML Benchmark (AMLB) evaluates AutoML frameworks on OpenML task suites.
-This notebook does a scaled-down version: load one small OpenML classification task, run three sklearn classifiers, then generate synthbench data of the same size and add corruption — showing what synthbench contributes that real datasets cannot: a known Bayes error floor.
+This notebook runs a scaled-down version: one small OpenML classification task, three sklearn classifiers, then synthbench data at the same size with corruption layered on.

 import warnings